Causal Testing: Finding Defects' Root Causes: Introduction

-Existing debugging methods cannot produce this information for the developer.
-Delta debugging minimizes existing inputs or changed code~\cite{Zeller99, Zeller02}, but does not produce new test cases.
-Causal Testing does not minimize an input or a set of changes, but rather produces \emph{other} inputs (not necessarily smaller) that differ minimally but cause relevant behavioral changes.
-The same is true for spectral fault localization~\cite{Jones02, Souza16}, machine-learning-based defect prediction~\cite{Menzies07}, traditional step-through debugging, time-travel debugging~\cite{Burg13}, and other debugging approaches do not attempt to produce new tests to help debug.
-Test fuzzing~\cite{Godefroid07, Godefroid08, Holler12, Jung08, Walls15issre}, and more generally, automated test generation, such as afl~\cite{afl}, EvoSuite~\cite{Fraser13}, and Randoop~\cite{Pacheco07a}, do generate new tests, but they do not aim to help developers by identifying most similar tests that differ in behavior.

-Causal Testing produces precisely these kinds of similar but behaviorally different executions to help developers understand behavior.
-Building on the principles of statistical causal inference theory~\cite{Pearl09}, Causal Testing observes that software allows one to conduct causal experiments.
-If the software executes on an input and produces a behavior, purposefully changing the input in a particular way and observing the changes in the software behavior infers causal relationships.
-The change in the input \emph{causes} the behavioral change.
-Thus, finding minimal such changes to the inputs can identify tests that exhibit the root causes of the failures.

-We implement Causal Testing in Holmes, our Eclipse plug-in that works on Java programs and interfaces with JUnit.
-Holmes uses speculative analysis~\cite{Brun10foser} to automatically produce small, minimally different test sets in the background, and presents them to the developer when the developer is ready to debug a failing test.
-Holmes is open-source and available to the public.
+We implement Causal Testing in an open-source, proof-of-con\-cept Eclipse plug-in, Holmes, that works on Java programs and interfaces with JUnit.
+Holmes is publicly available at \url{http://holmes.cs.umass.edu/}.
 We evaluate Causal Testing in two ways.
-First, we evaluate Holmes in a controlled experiment with 16 developers.
-The experiment asks developers to identify the root causes of real-world defects, giving them access to either (1)~Eclipse and all its built-in tools, or (2)~Holmes, Eclipse, and all its built-in tools.
-We find that using Holmes leads the developers to identify the root cause 92\% of the time, while the control group only does so 81\% of the time.
-While the study's sample size is too small to show statistical significance (Fisher's exact test $p = 0.11$), this experiment provides promising evidence that Holmes and Causal Testing can be helpful for developers.

-Second, we evaluate Causal Testing's applicability to real-world defects by considering defects from real-world programs made as part of the development process, collected in the Defects4J benchmark~\cite{Just14defects4j}.
-We find that Causal Testing could be applied to 71\% of real-world defects, and for 77\% of those, it can help developers identify the root cause.
-For 47\%, Causal Testing would require significant computing resources, so the developer would potentially need to leave the plug-in running overnight, or a cloud-based version would need to be developed.
+First, we use Holmes in a controlled experiment.
+We asked 37 developers to identify the root causes of real-world defects, with and without access to Holmes.
+We found that developers could identify the root cause 86\% of the time when using Holmes, but only 80\% of the time without it.
+Second, we evaluate Causal Testing's applicability to real-world defects by considering defects from real-world programs in the Defects4J benchmark~\cite{Just14defects4j}.
+We found that Causal Testing could be applied to 71\% of real-world defects, and that for 77\% of those, it could help developers identify the root cause.